OwnID/ownid-ios-sdk/README.md

 ## Demo applications
 This repository contains OwnID Demo application sources for different types of integrations:
 - Gigya Integration Demo
+- Gigya Screen Sets Integration Demo
+- Custom Integration Demo
 - Gigya UIKit Injection Demo
-- Gigya Screen Sets Integration Demo

 You can run these demo apps on a physical device or a simulator.